 - Green bananas (not yellow or ripe bananas, which have regular starch)

-Here are some ways you can add more resistant starches to your diet:
+Here are some more ways you can add more resistant starches to your diet:

-- Adding lentils to a soup or salad.
+- Add lentils to a soup or salad.

-- Using uncooked oats to make overnight oats, which consists of soaking the oats in milk or yogurt.
+- Use uncooked oats to make overnight oats by soaking the oats in milk or yogurt.
 Overnight oats have more resistant starch than cooked oatmeal.

-- Cooking potatoes, pasta, beans, and rice and allowing them to cool in the refrigerator before eating.
+- Cook potatoes, pasta, beans, and rice and let them cool in your refrigerator before eating.
 Reheating these items after they have cooled off won’t affect the levels of resistant starch.

-Flours such as green banana flour, cassava flour, plantain flour, or potato starch are good substitutes for wheat flour.
-They do contain high amounts of resistant starch, but only when consumed raw such as sprinkling on food or adding it to water or smoothies.
-The resistant starch content is lost when it is heated such as when used for baking or cooking.
+Flours such as green banana flour, cassava flour, plantain flour, or potato starch contain high amounts of resistant starch, but only when raw.
+The resistant starch content is lost when it is heated such as in baking or cooking.
 So if you use them instead of wheat flour in baked goods, you’ll lose their resistant starch.